sksareen/gyaan-public/README.md

 ## 🎯 Vision

 Learning should be addictive.
 It should be challenging and rewarding.
 It should be fun.
-We've all had times where our curiousity and interest in a topic is piqued, and we want to learn more.
+We've all had times where our curiosity and interest in a topic is piqued, and we want to learn more.
 We fall into rabbit holes on the internet learning information for hours, but often for things that don't really matter.

 Gyaan Learning is an attempt to make learning fun, addictive, and rewarding.